About The Museum

 Discover the treasures of North America’s inspiring, charming shoe museum.

-The BSM celebrates the style and function of footwear in four impressive galleries.
-Footwear on display ranges from Chinese bound foot shoes and ancient Egyptian sandals to chestnut-crushing clogs and glamorous platforms.
-Over 4,500 years of history and a collection of 20th-century celebrity shoes are reflected in the semi-permanent exhibition, All About Shoes.
-Three other galleries feature changing exhibitions, so there’s always something new to see.
+Located in Toronto, Canada, the Bata Shoe Museum regularly displays over a thousand shoes and related artefacts, chosen from a collection of nearly 15 000 objects, in architect Raymond Moriyama’s iconic, award-winning building.
+The BSM celebrates the style, development and function of footwear across four impressive galleries, with displays ranging from Chinese bound-foot shoes and ancient Egyptian sandals to chestnut-crushing clogs and glamorous platforms.
+Over 4,500 years of history are reflected in our permanent exhibition, All About Shoes while our three other galleries feature changing exhibitions – so there’s always something new to see.

 How a Personal Passion Grew Into An Internationally Acclaimed Collection

 Sonja Bata’s involvement in the global shoe industry enabled her to build one of the world’s finest collections and to create North America’s foremost shoe museum.
 Within our stunning building lies a wealth of fashion lore and invaluable information.

 Shoes are an indication of personal taste and style.
 Yet shoes can also tell us much about the world’s technological development, and can mark shifts in society’s attitudes and values.
 Footwear illustrates entire ways of life, reflecting climate, religious beliefs and the development of trades, and how attitudes to gender and social status changed through the ages.